dusanerdeljan/tensor-math-library/README.md

 TML also offers the ability to evaluate expressions eagerly.
 All the eager evaluation functions live in ```tml::eager``` namespace.
 When using functions from ```tml::eager``` namespace, user can specify the execution policy (serial or parallel execution), where serial execution is the default option.

 Parallel operations are built on top of TBB library, so you will need Intel C++ compiler or link against TBB in order to use this library.
+For the best performance you should use Intel C++ compiler and configure it to use the lateset vector extension instruction set your processor supports.
+Also, you should enable auto-parallelisation and C++ 11 standard support.

 It is important to mention that any lazy expression object that is passed to the eager function will be evaluated in the body of the function, and thus a temporary variable will be created.